 CMS Tightening Oversight of Accrediting Organizations

-are not limited to, The Joint Commission, DNV GL Healthcare, Healthcare Facilities Accreditation Program (HFAP), Accreditation Association for Ambulatory Health Care (AAAHC), American Association for Accreditation
+to, The Joint Commission, DNV GL Healthcare, Healthcare Facilities Accreditation Program (HFAP), Accreditation Association for Ambulatory Health Care (AAAHC), American Association for Accreditation of Ambulatory

 Posted AO performance data includes: